DOCS <GO>

 Not the right tool for

-Binary options aren't great for traders who want to hold positions indefinitely (use spot for that), or who want to profit from crypto's long-term compounding (use spot or ETFs).
-They're also not suitable if you're looking for leverage to amplify small moves — binary payoffs are fixed at 1:1 maximum.
+Event contracts aren't great for traders who want to hold positions indefinitely (use spot for that), or who want to profit from crypto's long-term compounding (use spot or ETFs).
+They're also not suitable if you're looking for leverage to amplify small moves — event-contract payoffs are fixed at 1:1 maximum.

 No quant background required.
 You don't need to understand Greeks, implied volatility, or funding rates to trade Kalshi crypto contracts.
 The product is designed to be as simple as sports betting — the primary skill is correctly predicting direction.
 AI signals handle the analysis; you make the call.